Queensland Country Women's Association: History

-There was a call for a design for a badge and the winner was Mrs Mabel Chandler of Burra Burri who proposed the letters CWA within a large letter "Q"; this design is still used as the organisation's logo.
+There was a call for a design for a badge and the winner was Mabel Chandler of Burra Burri who proposed the letters CWA within a large letter "Q"; this design is still used as the organisation's logo.
 It was decided that the silver and royal blue should be adopted as the colours for the organisation.
 Many QCWA buildings or 'rest rooms' are painted royal blue and white to approximate the chosen colours.

-In the 1930s the association held the motto With loyalty to the Throne, service to the country, through country women, by country women, for country women.
-By 1950 this was given as Honour to God, Loyalty to the Throne, Service to the country, Through country women, By country women, For country women.
+In the 1930s the association held the motto "With loyalty to the Throne, service to the country, through country women, by country women, for country women".
+By 1950 this was given as "Honour to God, Loyalty to the Throne, Service to the country, Through country women, By country women, For country women".